Skip to main content

 The ownership argument — IRS Section 179 and bonus depreciation

 When you finance equipment with a loan, you own the asset from day one — and ownership triggers two powerful tax deductions.
-IRS Section 179 allows businesses to deduct the full purchase price of qualifying equipment placed in service during the tax year, up to $1,220,000 for 2024 (adjusted annually).
+IRS Section 179 allows businesses to deduct the full purchase price of qualifying equipment placed in service during the tax year, up to $2,560,000 for 2026 (raised and indexed for inflation under the 2025 One Big Beautiful Bill Act), with the phase-out beginning at $4,090,000 in total equipment purchases.
 IRS Section 168(k) — the bonus depreciation provision — allows additional first-year deductions on top of Section 179.
 For a profitable business, these deductions can substantially offset the cost of the loan in year one.
 Neither deduction is available to an operating lessee.

 The leasing argument — cash flow and flexibility